Vyral/joao-mucciolo-english/_posts/2020-02-10-your-end-of-year-market-report.md

 At the start of 2019, Selva Pacifica saw an occupancy rate of less than 20%.
 By year’s end, we were seeing that at 60%.
 It’s worth noting that the market total for Airbnb in the area was only 20% in November and December; perhaps the large gap between Selva Pacifica’s and Airbnb’s occupancy can be explained by the quality of service or the effectiveness of our marketing.&nbsp;

-But again, **this improvement in tourism didn’t translate to an improvement in prices.** In my opinion, prices remained constant throughout 2019.
+Again, **this improvement in tourism didn’t translate to an improvement in prices.** In my opinion, prices remained constant throughout 2019.
 In certain areas, like Villas de Palermo, we even saw small spikes in prices, though this is likely because investors bought 10 or so properties very low and prices adjusted later on.&nbsp;

-We saw mostly Nicaraguans buying in our market early on in 2019, but as the year progressed, foreigners were made up a larger portion of our buyers.
+We saw mostly Nicaraguans buying in our market early on in 2019, but as the year progressed, foreigners made up a larger portion of our buyers.

 If you’d like more concrete information, please reach out to me via phone or email.
 I’d be happy to provide you with a more focused opinion on what happened in our market last year.